This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 aACE tracks data that can help you identify problems in your business.
 Auditing inventory can both help you confirm accurate numbers and also identify weaknesses in your workflows.
 We recommend that you audit inventory quarterly.

 This is a guide for auditing your inventory values as they compare to the general ledger.
-The goal is to reach a point where we can reconcile the value of the open inventory lots to the asset value for inventory in GL Accounts.
-When we say “reconciling inventory with the GL," we mean being able to explain the difference between these two values.
+The goal is to reach a point where you can reconcile the value of the open inventory lots to the asset value for inventory in GL Accounts.
+By reconciling inventory with the GL, you will be able to explain any differences between these two values.

 Since inventory and GL balances are moving targets, we recommend first conducting a preliminary audit in a backup copy of your system.
 This allows you to preview the accounting impact of the entries, identify data that needs to be fixed, and so forth.
 Then you can replicate the entire process in the live system with confidence.

 - Eliminate Accrued COGS